lindemann09/befordata/docs/usage.md

 ## Pyarrow format

-Arrow and feather file format is very fast and plattform & language independed
+Arrow and feather file format is very fast and platform & language independent

 ### Saving to feather file